 On the other hand, for a curve $\gamma$ in $\CS\setminus\T$, since we consider it up to homotopy, we can assume $\gamma$ has minimal intersections with the curves in $\T$.
 Take the product, denoted by $\m_\gamma$, of letters corresponding to the arc segments of $\gamma$ divided by its intersections with $\T^o$ in order.
-Then by Lemma~\ref{lem:compprod}~(1) and (2), $\m_\gamma$ is a maximal word.
-Moreover, the correspondence between arc segments and letters implies that $\m_{\as(\m)}=\m$ and $\as(\m(\gamma))=\gamma$ up to homotopy.
-Therefore, $\m \mapsto \as(\m)$ gives the required bijection and it is clear that $\as(\m^{-1})=\as(\m)^{-1}$. \end{proof}
+Then by Lemma~\ref{lem:compprod}~(1), $\m_\gamma$ is a word and clearly it is maximal.
+Moreover, the correspondence between arc segments and letters implies that $\m_{\as(\m)}=\m$ and $\as(\m_{\gamma})=\gamma$ up to homotopy.
+Therefore, $\m \mapsto \as(\m)$ is the required bijection with $\as(\m^{-1})=\as(\m)^{-1}$. \end{proof}

-The conditions (A1) and (A2) in the following lemma are stated in Appendix~\ref{subsec:strings} while (T2) and (T3) are stated in Definition~\ref{def:curve}.